-The first set of two audits where undertaken in 2006 and the second set in 2009.
-To allow the results to be compared the same approach was adopted for both sets.
+The 2 audits where undertaken in 2006, 2 more in 2009, and another audit was conducted in 2011.
+To allow the results to be compared the same approach was adopted for all audits.

-The audits were commissioned with the principal aim of providing assurances to the Commission and the Minister that the DRU is discharging its duties in a technically competent manner.
-In the context that the quality of the advice may depend on the quality of the applications, the auditors were also asked to provide comment on the quality of and methodology employed in the fire engineering reports received by the DRU.
+The principal aim of the audits was to provide assurances to both the NZFSC and the Minister that the engineering unit was acting in a technically competent manner.
+Because the quality of the advice depends on the quality of the applications, the auditors were also asked to provide comment on the quality of, and the methodology employed in, the fire engineering reports received by the engineering unit.

-In 2006 the two audits found that the selection of appropriate fire engineering methods in designs received by the DRU was unacceptable in 90% and 92% of cases respectively.
+The two 2006 audits found that the selection of appropriate fire engineering methods in designs received by the engineering unit was unacceptable in 90% and 92% of cases respectively.

-In 2009 the two audits the figures had improved, but two different auditors still found the engineering methods to be unacceptable in 70% and 46% of cases respectively.
+By the time of the two 2009 audits the figures had improved, but 2 different auditors still found the engineering methods to be unacceptable in 70% and 46% of cases respectively.

-In addition to the technical audit, a process audit was also conducted in 2009.
-This was in response to concerns raised by a group of fire engineering professionals regarding the process adopted by the NZFS.
+In addition to a technical audit in 2009 a process audit was also conducted.
+This was in response to concerns raised by a group of fire-engineering professionals regarding the review process the NZFS used.
 The outcome of this audit is also included here.

 The auditors each reviewed 5% of the building consent applications received at that time.
 Apart from being requested to choose a range of projects and designers, the auditors made their own selection of applications.

 - The Centre for Environmental Safety and Risk Engineering at Victoria University, Melbourne

 The 2009 audits were conducted by QStar Solutions Ltd and by Aurecon.